 The Frist Art Museum was conceived as a family-friendly place and one of the most popular locations in the center is the innovative Martin ArtQuest Gallery.
 It’s a colorful space alive with the sounds of learning through making art!
 ArtQuest activities abound for people of all ages.
 With 30 interactive stations, and the assistance of knowledgeable staff and volunteers, ArtQuest teaches through activity.
 Make a print, paint your own original watercolor, create your own colorful sculpture!
 It’s all there in ArtQuest, and it’s free with gallery admission for adults and always free for youth 18 and under.

 While at the Frist Art Museum, be sure to stop by the Frist Art Museum’s beautiful Gift Shop.
 There, you’ll find a fabulous array of art prints, books, educational materials, art supplies, clothing, blown glass, pottery, and magnificent jewelry made by local and regional artisans.
 Items are available in a wide range of prices, so there’s always something to fit your budget.
 Because much of the merchandise relates to the Frist Art Museum’s exhibitions, the array changes often.
 No wonder it’s often called the best gift shop in Nashville.
 Discounts for Frist Art Museum members can make it a bargain hunter’s dream!

-The Frist Art Museum is open seven days a week.
+The Frist Art Museum is currently open four days a week (Thursday–Sunday).
 For information on adult or student tours, click here.